danthegoodman1/EpicEnv/README.md

 ## Safety

-### The audit log

-Within the `.epicenv` folder, there is an `auditlog.txt`.

-This file contains logs of every operation performed on the environment, so you can follow the history of invitations, variable changes, etc.

-These are the same logs written to the console.

 ### Preventing personal variables from being added globally

 If you attempt to `epicenv set` on a variable that is marked as personal, that set will update the personal variable instead of adding to the global variables to prevent personal values from being leaked via git.